mariostawdros/egain-chatbot/README.md

 The bot starts with a greeting and a request for a tracking number.
 From there, it replies based on simulated statuses, using bold formatting and clean spacing to make the replies readable.
 The conversation tree is kept short and intentional to reflect real-world chatbot patterns.

 🔹 Frontend Implementation:
-The frontend was built with no frameworks — just plain HTML, CSS, and JavaScript.
+The frontend was built with no frameworks.
+Just plain HTML, CSS, and JavaScript.
 This decision made it super easy to run everything in the browser without needing a backend server or any build tools.
 - The HTML defines the structure: logo, chat window, input field.
 - The CSS styles the layout, including a dark theme, message bubble alignment, and subtle animations.
 - The JavaScript powers the interaction: